 This course will survey the more commonly known speech, language, and hearing disorders that affect children.
 It is designed to help classroom teachers recognize these disorders, to make appropriate referrals for intervention, and to promote the ability of those with communication disorders to achieve their maximum communicative potential.
+Prerequisite: CSE099, ENA/ENG/ESA099/ENC101

-HUC117 Introduction to Computer-mediated Communication
+HUC117 Computer-mediated Communication